 The course addresses the advanced accounting issues and concepts, including the following: consolidations, international accounting, partnerships, stock valuations, and interim and segment reporting.
+Prerequisites: ACCT-306.
+Credit, three hours.

 ACCT-432-FINANCIAL STATEMENT ANALYSIS

 Financial Statement Analysis, is a methods course that will provide students with an opportunity to develop skills in the following areas (1) analysis and interpretation of accounting numbers, including analysis of the business context in which they arise, (2) analyses of financial position, results of operations, and cash flows, and (3) application of these analyses when the goal is to inform investment decisions.